About the Reconnecting Communities Institute

 Our Work

-Through trainings and one-on-one assistance, we support communities at each phase of their reconnection projects.
+Through trainings and one-on-one assistance, we support communities at each phase of their transportation reconnection projects.
 We help communities:

 ENVISION